ulfschneider/ulf.website/content/posts/sports/2021-10-07-fairlight-strael-build-notes.md

 -   **The sophistication:** Tubes are made by Reynolds in Birmingham, England.
 Frames are hand-built in Taiwan.
 Each tube is formed with an intentionally choosen steel.
 The top tube is custom 0.7/0.4/0.7 butted [Reynolds 853](https://www.reynoldstechnology.biz/materials/steel/s-853/), 20 x 30mm oval.
 The down tube is custom 0.75/0.45/0.75 butted Reynolds 853, 30 x 40mm bi-oval.
 The chainstys are [Reynolds 725](https://www.reynoldstechnology.biz/materials/steel/s-725/) 22.2mm custom formed with 0.8/0.6mm butting.
 Those chainstays have a very complex form to accomplish excellent power transfer while still providing comfort.
 The seat-stays are Reynolds 725 14mm non-taper with 0.6mm wall thickness.
 The head tube is 4130 chromoly CNC machined from a solid billet into a tube.
 The dropouts are CNC machined single pieces and can be replaced.
 From what I can say by looking at the pictures, the welding is excellent.
 It´s no question to me that this frame is high sophisticated and the ride quality seems to justify the thoughts and effort.
 -   **The standards:** The frame has standard thru axles with 12x100mm front and 12x142mm rear, as well as an english – what else? – threaded 68mm bottom bracket ^[[<cite>The complete guide to bottom bracket standards</cite>](https://www.bikeradar.com/advice/buyers-guides/the-complete-guide-to-bottom-bracket-standards/)] ^[The threaded english bottom bracket standard also <q>goes by other names, but they all mean the same thing.
 These are: BSA, BSC, BC, ISO, British, and Euro, the name used in BMX bike circles.
 The term BSA stands for Birmingham Small Arms, a British company that produced bicycles, cars and other durable goods.
 The term BSC stands for British Standard Cycle, which adopted the same standard.
 BSC is sometimes shortened to BC.
 The term ISO is refers to the International Standard Organization, which also adopted this same standard to be the ISO standard.</q> Source: [<cite>Bottom bracket standards and terminology</cite>](https://www.parktool.com/blog/repair-help/bottom-bracket-standards-and-terminology)], a 27.2mm seatpost, and maximum 160mm disc rotors front and rear (flatmount).
 It´s compatible with all double road chainsets, 46T max single.
 28.6 band on front derailleur.
 SHIS headset ZS44/28.6 | EC44/40.
 -   **The versatility:** Whether it´s the CNC machined replaceable dropout design, the cable mounting guides, the bottle mounts for three bottles, internal light cable routing for dynamo lights (drive and non-drive side), internal Di2 routing, or 36mm tyre clearance: it makes the bike very adjustable to all sorts of play.
 There are also mudguard eyelets, which I think I will not use, but for some it might be important.
 -   **The look and finish:** You can see each tube and how it´s designed to function.
 Everything is at display.
 There is no bling bling just for the sake of it.
 The frame has a timeless look.
 I like the _putty_ frame color and – new to the Strael 3.0 – the Anraed fork in frame color.
 The Fairlight logo is beautiful too.
+New to the Strael 3.0 is the solar pattern on the top tube, which should remind you <q>to look up and make shure you take it all in</q>.
+To quote the design notes:

+	> The Solar Pattern on your top tube serve a humble but poetic purpose: They remind you that no day is the same, that every day is worth getting out and rebalancing yourself with your surroundings.
+When you’re head down and pushing hard, they remind you to look up and make sure you take it all in.
+	> For us, this is a key characteristic of the Strael 3.0 and all Fairlight Cycles: they give you the smooth glides along country lanes, the happiness to be outside and breathe in the morning air.
+The daily rides, all year long, finding and keeping your own rhythm, harmony with yourself and nature.
+	><footer>from the <a href="https://fairlightcycles.com/wp-content/uploads/2021/06/Fairlight-Strael-3.0-Design-Notes.pdf"><cite>Strael 3.0 Design Notes</cite></a></footer>

 There is one thing left, _the weight of a steel frame._ The frame of the current Strael 3.0 weighs around 2200g, including bolts, rear axle and dropout inserts, but without the fork.
 Say, a modern first class carbon frame will weigh under 1000g including the rear axle, then the Strael frame is _at least_ 1000g heavier than a carbon frame.
 It´s not something to take easily but all the advantages from above outweigh the weight in my view.

+**My decision:** Strael 3.0 Tall 56 frameset in color putty.

 ## The groupset